 We will pay for the entire cost of soliciting proxies.
 We and our directors, director nominees, as well as other persons who solicit proxies on our behalf are considered to be "participants" in this proxy solicitation under applicable regulations of the.
 Please refer to Annex A, Information Regarding Participants in the Company's Solicitation of Proxies, for information about our directors and director nominees as well as information about certain of our executive officers and other employees who may solicit proxies on our behalf.
 Other than the persons described in Annex A, none of our employees will be employed to solicit proxies.
 However, in the course of their regular duties, employees may be asked to perform clerical or ministerial tasks in furtherance of our solicitation of proxies.
 For example, in addition to these proxy materials, our directors and employees may solicit proxies in person, by telephone, or by other means of communication.
 Directors and employees will not be paid any additional compensation for soliciting proxies.
 To aid in the solicitation of proxies and related advisory services, we have retained Morrow Sodali LLC ("Morrow Sodali"), for a fee of up to approximately \$400,000, plus reimbursement of expenses.
 We may incur additional fees if we request additional services.
-Morrow Sodali estimates that approximately [•] of its employees will assist in our proxy solicitation.
-We will request brokers, banks, or other nominees in whose names shares of common stock are registered to furnish to the beneficial holders this proxy statement and the WHITE proxy card, and any other materials related to the Annual Meeting, including our furnish to the beneficial holders this proxy statement and the WHITE proxy card, and any other materials related to the Annual Meeting, including our furnish to the beneficial holders this proxy statement and the WHITE proxy card, and any other materials related to the Annual Meeting, including our furnish to the beneficial holders this proxy statement and the WHITE p
+Morrow Sodali estimates that approximately \$25 of its employees will assist in our proxy solicitation.
+We will request brokers, banks, or other nominees in whose names shares of common stock are registered to furnish to the beneficial holders this proxy statement and the WHITE proxy card, and any other materials related to the Annual Meeting, including our Annual Report on Form 10-K for the year ended December 31, 2022, and, upon request, we will reimburse such brokers, banks, or other nominees in whose names shares of above, our expenses in connection therewith.
+Other than the fee paid to Morrow Sodali, as described above, our expenses in connection with our solicitation of proxies, excluding normal expenses related to